BryantLogan/s3-sync-cache-invalidate-action/readme.md

 -   Now that the workflow is set up, any commits that are pushed to the repo will automatically be uploaded to the corresponding S3 bucket

-# This portion will upload files to S3 after each push to GitHub

 name: Upload Website

 on: